Trojan Awakener: Detecting Dormant Malicious Hardware Using Laser Logic State Imaging (Extended Version): Background

 \subsection{Field-Programmable Gate Arrays (FPGAs)}

-The heart of an FPGA is its configurable logic fabric, consisting of an array of small configurable logic elements\footnote{Note that the terminology for the different components of the logic fabric differs between FPGA manufacturers} containing \acfp{lut} and \acfp{ff} for implementing combinatorial and sequential logic respectively.
+The heart of an FPGA is its configurable logic fabric, consisting of an array of small configurable logic elements containing \acfp{lut} and \acfp{ff} for implementing combinatorial and sequential logic respectively.
 Configurable routing resources interconnect these blocks.
 Together with on-chip memories and input/output capabilities, such as transceivers, the designer can implement virtually every functionality on the FPGA.
 To add the software configurability of processors to FPGAs, vendors offer soft processor cores, and recently even \acp{soc} containing both ASIC processors and an FPGA logic fabric, connected by an effective interconnection network.

 Although the logic fabric architecture differs between manufacturers, the building blocks are multi-input \acp{lut} for combinatorial logic, \acp{ff} for sequential logic, and \acp{mux} for signal routing, see Fig.~\ref{fig:background_le}.
 The two main configuration storage types for FPGAs are volatile SRAM-based and non-volatile flash-based memories.